hrishikeshsathyian/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

-### Deleting a person
+### Adding a wedding

-1. Deleting a person while all persons are being shown
+1. Adding a wedding to `HappilyEverAfter`

-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+   1. Prerequisites: Application must be open

-   1. Test case: `delete 1`<br>
+   1. Test case: `new n/NAME d/09092027`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+      Expected: The application will prompt addition of the contact details of bride and groom.

-   1. Test case: `delete 0`<br>
+   1. Test case: `new NAME`<br>
-      Expected: No person is deleted.
+      Expected: No wedding is created.
 Error details shown in the status message.
 Status bar remains the same.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+   1. Other incorrect `new` commands to try: `new`, `new n/NAME d/DATE`, `...` (where DATE is not a recognised date format)<br>
       Expected: Similar to previous.

 1. _{ more test cases …​ }_